CONTEXT

 Plan

 To address the anxiety and uncertainty of new families, I developed empathetic video content with scripts for key touchpoints in the funnel, including 'What to Expect' videos for new leads and 'Why it Matters' videos to encourage retention.
-This human-centered approach helped leverage Willingness-to-Pay (WTP) at the conversion and retention stages.
+This content was the key human element in the nurture sequence.
+I developed a lifecycle content framework to create videos that preemptively addressed the most common parent anxieties and student hesitation points.
+By mapping content to acquisition and retention stages, we ensured the right message was delivered at the moment of highest user doubt, significantly boosting user confidence and enrollment commitment.

 Action